Search for an answer or browse help topics to create a ticket

 1. A negative balance in the Zerodha account: If the utilised funds cross the available balance in the Zerodha account, it will lead to a debit balance.
 Additionally, if charges are debited without sufficient balance, it could result in a debit balance.
 In such instances, interest at 0.05% per day or 18% per annum will be levied on the debit balance.

 2. Over-utilisation of non-cash equivalent collateral margin: Exchanges stipulate that for F&O positions, 50% of the margin needs to compulsorily come in cash or cash equivalent collateral, and the remaining 50% can be in terms of non-cash collateral margin.
 The list of approved instruments that can be pledged for margins and the applicable haircut % can be found in this list (DOC).
-If sufficient cash margin is not maintained and the shortfall is funded by the non-cash collateral, there will be a delayed payment charge of 0.035% per day or 12.775% per annum on the shortfall in the cash margin requirement.
+If sufficient cash margin is not maintained and the shortfall is funded by Zerodha, there will be a delayed payment charge of 0.035% per day or 12.775% per annum on the shortfall in the cash margin requirement.